EBZebra/docs/1.4/source/guide/configreference.md

 **Possible Values**

-* Integer values for caret width in pixels
+* Integer values (from 1-5) for caret width in pixels

 #### Example